i4 Latest News:

 For participation in the Summer 2023 program applicants must be U.S. citizens or permanent residents who are currently enrolled at St. Edward’s University in the School of Natural Sciences and will be entering their junior or senior year in Fall 2023.
 At this time i4 cannot accept applications from graduating seniors (May 2023).

-- Application Deadline: All applications should be received by Feb.
+- Application Deadline: All applications must be received by Feb.
 28, 2023.

 Summer 2023 Call for Industry Partners, see: Call for Industry Partners.